RSAHETIYA/Interactive-Devices-Final-Project/README.md

   We have had many people test our product, and should have filmed more of them!
 We did capture two encounters however.

+Here is a demo video of how an interaction can work to teach someone the C Blues scale on a piano without looking at each other hands, only using the device as intended:

+https://user-images.githubusercontent.com/112603386/208215125-62527cbc-b175-450a-87de-98e385223295.mov

 Below is a test with one user where the video unfortunately starts after I tought our user the C Blues scale using the LEDs and him not looking at my fingers.
 While this part of the interaction was not captured, the second half of our interaction was captured where we are still both interacting with each piano and I am showing him more functionality of how the piano can arpeggiate notes in a fun way.

-Here is a demo video of how an interaction can work to teach someone the C Blues scale on a piano without looking at each other hands, only using the device as intended:

-https://user-images.githubusercontent.com/112603386/208215125-62527cbc-b175-450a-87de-98e385223295.mov

-Here is a user test from class:

 https://user-images.githubusercontent.com/112603386/207703890-32ca8f64-c52b-4e9d-b117-49368c32c527.mov